Energy Meal and Diet Plans in Dubai and Abu Dhabi UAE.

 Meal Timing and Frequency

-1. Pre-Workout Nutrition: Consuming a meal rich in carbs and protein about 2-3 hours before your workout can provide energy and support muscle repair.
-A combination like a chicken sandwich or oatmeal with protein powder can work well.
+1. Pre-Workout Nutrition: Eating a carb-protein meal about 2-3 hours before your workout can help give you the energy you need to work out and help build muscle.
+A combination such as a chicken sandwich or oatmeal with protein powder is the best.

 Example Muscle Gain Meal Plan